-under consideration in order to better understand the production of graffiti and, more broadly, calligraphy.
+By analyzing the writing and drawing as well as the aesthetic appreciation of these activities, we came upon significant contributions from other disciplines that we had to take under consideration in order to better understand the production of graffiti and, more broadly, calligraphy.
 In psychology, scientists had begun at the end of the 20th century to closely study the relations between kinematics and the quality of traces (BABCOCK & FREYD 1988, PIGNOCCHI 2010).
 Some findings described the characteristics of the movements involved in drawing or writing.
-In particular, the hypothesis had been formulated that an observer could evaluate the traces seen in calligraphy by reconstructing in their brain the probable series of movements used to produce the original (FREEDBERG & GALLESE 2007).
-In other words, a naive observer (someone not necessarily an expert or artist) activates neurons in the part of their brain that controls motor activities, and this activation is very similar to what would happen were they to physically perform the movements (LEDER et al. 2012).
+In particular, the hypothesis had been formulated that an observer could evaluate the traces seen in calligraphy by reconstructing in his brain the probable series of movements used to produce the original (FREEDBERG & GALLESE 2007).
+In other words, a naif observer (someone not necessarily an expert or artist) activates neurons in the part of his brain that controls motor activities, and this activation is very similar to what would happen were he to physically perform the movements (LEDER et al. 2012).
 What you see stimulates your nervous system as if you were performing the movements needed to make the sketch.
 Furthermore, the recognition of the use of fast, fluid movements leads to a better appreciation of the artwork; and this might, in turn, lay the grounds for a theory of aesthetics.

 In computer science, a new field of scientific research had arisen during the 1980s: graphonomics (KAO et al. 1986).
-Initially focused on the engineering and building of models for recognizing or duplicating signatures and detecting counterfeits (especially counterfeit bank checks), graphonomics had matured to the point of proposing a few very descriptive mathematical models of the kinematics of fast movements made by the upper part of the body (torso, arms, hands) during the actions of drawing or writing (MAARSE et al. 1989, PLAMONDON 1995, TEULINGS 1996).
+Initially focused on the engineering and building of models for recognizing or duplicating signatures and detecting counterfeits (especially counterfeit checks), graphonomics had matured to the point of proposing a few very descriptive mathematical models of the kinematics of fast movements made by the upper part of the body (torso, arms, hands) during the actions of drawing or writing (MAARSE et al. 1989, PLAMONDON 1995, TEULINGS 1996).
 To follow up on these findings, we explored the state of the art in robotics, where control routines examined, planned and executed movements on the basis of probabilities (CALINON & LEE 2019).
-However we did this in imprecise or adaptive contexts and using robotic architectures closer to the human body - flexible (not too rigid) in design and control.
-These flexible (or compliant) robots are often designed to conduct actions in the vicinity of human beings, in scenarios of collaboration with people.
+However we did this in imprecise or adaptative contexts and using robotic architectures closer to the human body - flexible (not too rigid) in design and control.
+These flexible robots are often designed to conduct actions in the vicinity of human beings, in scenarios of collaboration with people.
 Berio's work has integrated knowledge from all these sources (BERIO et al. 2020a, 2019, 2017, 2017a, 2017b, 2017c, 2016 & 2015).

-As we showed, it is possible to recover the parameters of movements (kinematics) from static traces so that the movements to be generated and the new traces will be similar to those of human experts (Figure 7) (BERIO et al. 2020b).
-We demonstrated a first learning method that enables collaborative humanoid robots to make a calligraphy of human quality (Figure 8) and produced a user interface, wherewith the human artist can easily generate and control calligraphic traces in a more natural manner that leads to a kinematics similar to that of a human expert (BERIO et al. 2018 & 2020a).
+As we showed, it is possible to recuperate the parameters of movements (kinematics) from static traces so that the movements to be generated and the new traces will be similar to those of human experts (Figure 7) (BERIO et al. 2020b).
+We demonstrated a first learning method that enables collaborative humanoid robots to make a calligraphy of human quality (Figure 8) and produce a user interface, wherewith the human artist can easily generate and control calligraphic traces in a more natural manner that leads to a kinematics similar to that of a human expert (BERIO et al. 2018 & 2020a).